elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------
+| if       | Conditional augment and pattern matching
-| case     | Decision block for conditional expression
+| when     | Decision block for conditional expression
 | cycle    | Start point for repetitive block
-| trial    | Anonymous block and exception handler

 ## Semantic keywords